Indira, oriental inspiration

 Indira, inspiración oriental

-The Indira Collection It doesn't go unnoticed.
-The use of colors, drawings, and patterns is very distinctive and lends a lot of personality to any space.
+The Indira collection does not go unnoticed.
+The use of colors, designs, and prints are very characteristic and give a lot of personality to any environment.

 The collection is inspired by Jacobean flowers.
-In this case, the inspiration comes from a type of wildflower very distinctive for its petals and its intense orange, pink, or purple colors.
-Embroidering and representing these flowers has been a constant in the history of design, although this type of print became popular in 17th-century England, under the reign of King James I.
+In this case, the inspiration comes from a very characteristic type of wild flower, with its petals and intense orange, pink or purplish colors.
+Embroidering and representing these flowers has been a constant in design history, although this type of print became popular in 17th century England, during the reign of King James I.

-During this period, the nobility and bourgeoisie were drawn to oriental species and exotic plants.
-It was at this time that this type of embroidery reached its peak.
-In fact, at that time this type of print was used to decorate curtains and bedding in palaces and bourgeois homes.
+During this period, nobility and bourgeoisie were attracted to oriental species and exotic plants.
+It was then that this type of embroidery reached its maximum expansion.
+In fact, at that time, this type of print was used to decorate curtains and bedding in palaces and bourgeois homes.

 Cushions and curtains, a very versatile collection

-Classic, elegant and colorful are some of the adjectives that come to mind at first glance when seeing the collection.
-At a technical level, it meets all the technical and safety requirements (it is fire retardant) for decorating public spaces, hotels or restaurants.
-The fabric is very durable and has excellent results in cushions, upholstery, and curtains.
+Classic, elegant, and colorful are the adjectives that come to mind at first glance when seeing the collection.
+Technically, it meets all technical and safety requirements (it is flame retardant) for decorating public spaces, hotels, or restaurants.
+The fabric is very resistant and yields excellent results for cushions, upholstery, and curtains.